Des Moines Register Backs Warren, Admits Some of Her Ideas Go Too Far

 “At this moment, when the very fabric of American life is at stake,” the newspaper’s editorial board declared Saturday.
 “Elizabeth Warren is the president this nation needs.”

-In its op-ed, the newspaper’s editorial board attempted to dismiss fears that Warren is too left of center for voters, writing that the Massachusetts Democrat is actually “not the radical some perceive her to be,” pointing to her time as a Republican (She left the GOP in 1996) and her self-declaration of being a “capitalist.”
+In its op-ed, the board attempted to dismiss fears that Warren is too left of center for voters, writing that the Massachusetts Democrat is actually “not the radical some perceive her to be,” pointing to her time as a registered Republican (She left the GOP in 1996) and her declaration of being a “capitalist.”

 However, the newspaper did concede that Warren’s call for structural change “go too far,” including her tax and health care plans.